 Please note: At any point throughout the CBT course the instructor may stop training and ask the student to rebook.
 This may be due to a number of reasons.
 If this is the case the instructor will explain why he/she has chosen to do so and be available to give a full debrief and answer any questions.
-Any rebookings will be charged at an hourly rate and the instructor will advise as to how many hours are required.
+Any rebookings will be charged at an hourly rate (or per session rate) and the instructor will advise as to how many hours (or sessions) are required.

 FAQ (Frequently Asked Questions)

 I have a driving licence for a car – do I need a CBT to ride a 50cc Moped?